Click here to order a free hard copy of this booklet.

 WHAT THIS GUIDE COVERS--

-The National Right to Work Legal Defense Foundation has a single purpose: to defend employees against the abuses of compulsory unionism.
-Although this guide discusses in general terms the rights of religious objectors under Title VII, the focus of this guide is to help employees who find a conflict between their sincere religious beliefs and the work requirement that they join or financially support a labor union.
+The National Right to Work Legal Defense and Education Foundation ("Foundation") makes this guide possible.
+The Foundation has a single purpose: to defend employees against the abuses of compulsory unionism.
+Although this guide discusses in general terms the rights of religious objectors under Title VII, its focus is to help employees who find a conflict between their sincere religious beliefs and the requirement that they join or financially support a labor union.

 AN INTRODUCTION TO TITLE VII--

-The actual wording of the relevant parts of Title VII are as follows:
+1. The relevant parts of Title VII are as follows:

 It shall be an unlawful employment practice for an employer--